 1908: “The Fifth Biennial Session of the National Conference of Jewish Charities began” today in Richmond at Beth Ahabah Temple.

-1909: Birthdate of Howard Da Silva.
-A large man, with a distinctive baritone voice, Da Saliva's birth name was Silverblatt.
-He worked in the steel mills to pay his way through Carnegie Institute.
+1909: In Cleveland, “Yiddish speaking Russian immigrants” “Bertha (née Sen) and Benjamin Silverblatt,” gave birth to Howard Silverblatt who gained fame as actor Howard Da Silva, a large man with a distinctive voice who worked in steel mill to pays his way through Carnegie Institute.
 His early stage work includes stints with Orson Wells as well as playing the original Judd in Oklahoma.
 In the late 1930's and 1940's he had a successful career in movies playing in such varied films as Sergeant York and The Lost Weekend.
 Da Salvia's left wing politics got him in trouble with the House Un-American Activities Committee.
 Da Silva was blacklisted for many years.
 His fortunes began to rise in the late 1960's and 1970's when he played Ben Franklin 1776 as well as a film about (of all people), J. Edgar Hoover.
 He passed away in 1986.

 1910: According to some sources this was the date on which Tel Aviv was founded.
 The confusion stems from the fact that the land company to purchase the acreage for Tel Aviv was formed in 1909.
 In 1909 a number of Jewish residents decided to move to a healthier environment, outside the crowded and noisy city of Jaffa.
 They established a company called Ahuzat-Bayit and with the financial assistance of the Jewish National Fund purchased some twelve acres of sand dunes, north of Jaffa.
 In 1910, the suburb was named Tel Aviv after Nahum Sokolow's translation of Altneuland, Herzl's fictional depiction of the Jewish State.